SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Introduction

 $\simulat$ is a publicly available lattice code supporting the HISQ action that was specifically developed for use on multiple GPUs and for both CUDA and HIP back ends.
 It supports $N_f=2+1$ as well $N_f$ degenerate flavors for both pure real and pure imaginary baryon chemical potential.
-While this code was originally created with HISQ fermions in mind, we would like to stress that this is not only a HISQ code; indeed it is already able to generate pure gauge configurations and measure a variety of physics observables.
+While this code was originally created with HISQ fermions in mind, we would like to stress that this is not only a HISQ code; indeed it is already able to generate pure SU(3) configurations and measure a variety of physics observables.
 In addition, we have made a special effort to employ a design philosophy that encourages writing highly modularized code that takes advantage of modern \texttt{C++} features.
-The result is easily readable code that has sufficiently abstracted away low-level implementation details, allowing lattice practitioners with intermediate \texttt{C++} knowledge to implement high performing, parallelized methods without much difficulty.
+This design strategy helps expedite the implementation of additional high-performing, parallelized features, such as other action discretizations, going forward.

 This paper is organized as follows: \secref{sec:design} explains our design strategy.
 Details of the higher-level implementations are given in \secref{sec:modules}, followed by the lower-level physics modules in \secref{sec:implement}.
 Finally we showcase the code's performance in \secref{sec:perform} and give a brief outlook in \secref{sec:summary}.